SegaSonic the Hedgehog

 It seems that Eggman was supposed to use some gadgets and thingamajigs himself to prevent the players from reaching him.

-Although the international releases were, for whatever reason, not localized or translated, there are many, many remnants of a planned version for the English-speaking world.
+Although the international releases were, for whatever reason, not localized or translated, there are many, many remnants of a planned English-language version.

 A largely complete set of sprites of Robotnik as he looked on ABC's Sonic the Hedgehog cartoon (generally nicknamed SatAM), very likely meant for the American version.
 The game uses the original Japanese sprites in all regions.
 The only sprites that appear to be missing are for him riding around on the title screen and the intro when he traps the main character(s).